Gardaí being harassed on social media

-Mid-ranking gardaí are being harassed by online trolls who are circulating images of their family home, their partners, and even their children on social media.
+Mid-ranking gardaí are being harassed by online trolls who are circulating images of their family home, their partners, and even their children on social media, writes Cormac O'Keeffe.

 The president of the Association of Garda Sergeants and Inspectors, Antoinette Cunningham, said this is causing “considerable stress, anxiety, and anger” among family members.